nystudio107/devmode/README.md

 **User:** `andrew@nystudio107.com` \
 **Password:** `password`

-You can also set up the `.env.sh` file in the `scripts/` directory if you want to use the scripts there by running this in your terminal from the project root: `cp scripts/example.env.sh scripts/.env.sh`

-**N.B.:** Without authorization & credentials (which are private), the `scripts/docker_pull_db.sh` will not work.
-It's provided here for instructional purposes, and for devMode.fm hosts

 ### Things you can try

 With the containers up and running, here are a few things you can try: